seedBR/flosssearch/README.md

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License (GLP) as published by the Free Software Foundation.
 Information about the GNU General Public License can be found at http://www.gnu.org/licenses/.

+## Other Information

+Forked from Moara's repository in Oct/2020.
+Pre-release 1.0, release name is "vitoria".